forge-mock/front-end/README.md

 ## Run the project

-1. Run the project by running the following command:
+1. Run the project by running the following command and accept localhost certificate:

 ```bash
 yarn dev
 ```

-2. Open your browser and navigate to `http://localhost:3000/` to see the project running.
+2. Open your browser and navigate to `https://localhost:3000/` to see the project running.

 ## Important notes